NREL/pysam/docs/index.rst

 `SAM <http://www.github.com/nrel/sam>`_ is open-source.
 PySAM provides a native Python interface for the models found in SAM Simulation Core, (`SSC <http://www.github.com/nrel/ssc>`_).

-PySAM enables developers to run the underlying modules that make up a simulation in SAM.
+PySAM enables developers to run the underlying unit modules that make up a simulation in SAM.
-A single simulation such as for a PV Battery Commercial case is process chaining together multiple unit modules.
+A single simulation may comprise a single module or a process chaining together multiple unit modules.
-PySAM, and SAM's other software development kits, expose these unit modules so that they can be customized and embedded in software applications.
+PySAM exposes these unit modules in a native Python interface so that they can be customized and embedded in software applications.

 Getting Started
 ------------------------------------------